CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 * Web server with often varying content
 * Server in smaller networks (application server, mail server)
-* Database server and file server (for example, secondary server replicates primary server constantly and will be served as primary server in case of failure)
+* Database server and file server (eg secondary server constantly replicates primary server and will be used as primary server in case of failure)
 ** Cluster (automatic panning) **
 A cluster consists of a group of two or more computers that operate in parallel to increase the availability or performance of an application or service.
 The application or the service can be carried out actively on one of the computers or distributed over several (performance increase).